What Should I Do After Having A Car Accident?

 Write down the license plate number and the make, model, and color of all the vehicles involved in the accident.
 Be polite and avoid discussing how the accident occurred or arguing over who is at fault with anyone involved.

-Should I Wait For The Police To Arrive?
+Should I Wait for The Police to Arrive?

 Yes.
-You don’t want to be criminally charged with a hit and run accident.
+You don’t want to be criminally charged with a hit-and-run accident.

-To facilitate the police investigation, try to leave all vehicles at their point of rest until the police arrive.
 This will allow the investigating officer to document what could ultimately be essential details about how the cars collided.

-Should I Tell The Officer How The Accident Happened?
+Should I Tell the Officer How the Accident Happened?

 Avoid insulting or disparaging the other driver, even if you believe their behavior in causing the accident was outrageous.
 It won’t make you look any better later on if your tirade winds up on the traffic collision report.